Geological Database Management Software Guide

 Reality

-You lack automated data validation pipelines, forcing highly paid professionals to act as data janitors.
+You lack automated data validation pipelines, forcing highly paid professionals to spend most of their time on manual data cleaning instead of geological interpretation.

 Symptom